Preventing Diesel Engine Runaway

 However, diesel engines have come a long way in recent times.
 In fact, a runaway diesel was once a common occurence but modern engineering has significantly reduced the number of such incidents.
 Electronic Control Modules can also use sensors to help prevent runaway diesel but there are always exceptions and parts can sometimes fail.

-How to Prevent Runaway Engine Diesel
+How to Prevent Diesel Engine Runaway?

 In short, regular maintenance can extend the lifespan of a diesel engine but modification is really the only reliable solution when it comes to preventing diesel engine runaway from happening.

 You see, diesel is heavier than gasoline and has a much higher boiling point than water.
 Therefore, in order to prevent diesel engine runaway, a system is needed to shut down the air supply in the event of the engine reaching especially high levels of RPM.
-As a leader in the diesel repair industry, Diesel Tech Industires has developed a system that can safely monitor and prevent diesel engine runaway.
+As a leader in the diesel repair industry, Diesel Tech Industries has developed a system that can safely monitor and prevent diesel engine runaway.

 About the DTI Guardian System